unclesaam/PowerBI-visuals-Route-Map/README.md

 - **Bubble Size** (1-10): Base size for origin/destination markers

+### Map Settings

+- **Auto zoom** (Toggle, default: ON): When enabled, the map automatically recenters to show all displayed points whenever data changes.
+When disabled, the map maintains its current zoom level and position, allowing manual exploration without automatic repositioning.

 ### How to Apply Conditional Formatting

 1. In the format pane, find **Route Settings** → **Line Color**